ryandeussing/jimhopper/_consequences-of-abuse/trust.md

 For these reasons, children *cannot help but trust in others* – especially parents and people in roles of authority – to care for them and to look out for their best interests.

-Their dependency and need to trust also makes children vulnerable to manipulation, exploitation and abuse by adults, teenagers, and other children.
+Their dependency and need to trust also makes children vulnerable to manipulation, exploitation and abuse by adults, teenagers and other children.

 ## Betrayal of Trust and Its Consequences